Noise terminology and acronyms

 Decibel.
 Or a tenth of a bel for the unusually obsessive.
 It's what we measure noise in and more information on it can be found on the dB(A) and dB(C) page.
 It's a weird logarithmic scale meaning parts of a dB are tiny so in a noise assessment I always round up or down to the nearest dB as it makes no difference at all to the result, is well within the standard deviation of the measurement and keeps things much easier.

 This is one of your two main limits and the A version relates to the magic 85dB(A) limit. dB(A) measurements mimic how the human ear works - it measures the frequencies which are audible to you.
 You need to measure this in a noise assessment.
-As we dB, there is a page just dedicated to this here.
+As with dB, there is a page just dedicated to this here.

 This is t'other main measurement for a noise assessment.
 As noise levels get louder the way the ear responds to it changes and dB(C) replicates this in the noise meter. dB(C) measurement mostly relates to peak or impact noise, short term stuff where time isn't really a factor so fractions of a second, and it is also for hearing protection calculations. dB(C) relates to the 137dB(C) limit in the noise regs so you also need to measure this in a noise assessment.
 In a noise assessment dB(C) levels are almost always higher than dB(A).